Published · By Matthew Berliant, LCSW

 Affirmative Therapy Framework

-Affirmative therapy is the foundational, evidence-supported approach for LGBTQ+ clients.
-It treats queer and trans identities as healthy variations of human experience — never as pathology — and centers the impact of stigma, discrimination, and minority stress on mental health outcomes.
+Affirmative therapy treats LGBTQ+ identities and ENM/poly relationship structures as healthy variations of human experience — never as pathology — and centers the impact of stigma, discrimination, and minority stress on mental health.

 Minority Stress-Informed CBT

-Research consistently links the chronic stress of navigating a hostile or invalidating environment to depression and anxiety in LGBTQ+ people.
-CBT, adapted through a minority-stress lens, helps you separate internalized stigma from accurate self-perception and build resilience without minimizing what you're actually up against.
+CBT, adapted through a minority-stress lens, helps you separate internalized stigma from accurate self-perception and build resilience without minimizing what you're actually up against in the world.

 Acceptance and Commitment Therapy (ACT)

-ACT is especially useful for working with internalized shame.
-Instead of fighting painful thoughts about your identity, you learn to notice them, hold them with compassion, and keep moving toward the life and relationships you actually want.
+ACT helps you make room for painful thoughts about identity without obeying them, and keep moving toward the life, body, and relationships you actually want.

 Trauma-Informed Care for Religious and Family Wounds

 Many LGBTQ+ clients carry religious trauma or wounds from family of origin.
-We use paced, trauma-informed methods to address those experiences directly when you're ready, with full respect for your timeline and your boundaries.
+We use paced, trauma-informed methods to address those experiences when you're ready, with full respect for your timeline and boundaries.